maize-genetics/phg_v2/README.md

 # PHG version 2
 [![PHGv2 CI](https://github.com/maize-genetics/phg_v2/actions/workflows/phgv2_ci.yml/badge.svg)](https://github.com/maize-genetics/phg_v2/actions/workflows/phgv2_ci.yml) [![codecov](https://codecov.io/gh/maize-genetics/phg_v2/graph/badge.svg?token=4BVD2QXQ1A)](https://codecov.io/gh/maize-genetics/phg_v2) [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Imputation Disclaimer: Currently we are noticing issues related to the imputation process.
-We are noticing that we have very low mapping rates in some cases which is causing some severe errors during the path finding steps.
-We believe we have an idea of some initial fixes and are working to resolve these issues and will update the documentation as soon as we have a solution.
+We are noticing for some PHGs there are very low mapping rates(~20% WGS reads).
+These low mapping rates are likely contributing to some severe errors during the path finding steps.
+We believe we have an idea of some initial fixes and are working to implement.
+We will update the documentation as soon as we have a solution.
+Users can still build a PHG without running into this issue.
 We apologize for any inconvenience this may cause.

 The Practical Haplotype Graph (PHG) is a powerful tool for